A topic from the subject of Biochemistry in Chemistry.

 Quaternary Structure:

-• Interaction between multiple polypeptide chains to form a functional protein complex.
+• The arrangement of multiple polypeptide chains (subunits) in a protein complex.

 Main Concepts:

-• 20 different amino acids form the building blocks of proteins.
+• There are 20 different standard amino acids that serve as the building blocks of proteins.
+Each has a unique side chain (R-group) that contributes to its properties.

 Amino Acids, Proteins, and Protein Structure Experiment